omajul85/THC/README.md

 - 2.3.0
 ```
 * Add the .travis.yml file to git, commit and push, to trigger a Travis CI build
+* Check the build status page to see if your build passes or fails

 # Hound